Yvonne Cormeau

 Cormeau was acclaimed for the quality and quantity of her wireless transmissions.
 SOE cryptographer Leo Marks said that in more than 400 transmissions Cormeau never made a single mistake.
 Cormeau also survived an unusually long time for wireless operators who were vulnerable to detection and capture by the German occupiers.
-She was a recipient of the Order of the British Empire from the United Kingdom and the Legion of Honor and Croix de Guerre from France.
+She was a recipient of the Order of the British Empire from the United Kingdom and the Legion of Honour and Croix de Guerre from France.

 Early life

 Beatrice Yvonne Biesterfeld was born in 1909 to a Belgian consular official and Scottish mother.
 She was educated in both Belgium and Scotland.
 She was living in London when in 1937 she married Charles Emile Cormeau, a chartered accountant.
 Her husband enlisted in The Rifle Brigade and in 1940 he was wounded in France and was sent back to the UK.
 Shortly afterwards he was killed when their London home was bombed.
 Her life was saved by a bathtub which fell over her head and protected her, although killing her unborn baby.
 She sent her two-year-old daughter Yvette to the countryside to escape the frequent bombing of London.